AndreaBorghesiUnibo/ai4europe_benchmark_guide/source/motivation.md

 - ***Complexity***: The effort is complicated by AI assets' variability in behavior based on numerous hyperparameters and performance differences on heterogeneous hardware devices.
+- ***AutoML***: Using AI itself to build and train ML models; the datasets obtained through benchmarking can be used used to guide the creation of new models

 ## Challenges